Complexity Science Research

-The “Unicist Think Tanks” are R&D groups to research complex environments in nature and their homologies in the field of complex adaptive artificial systems.
+The “Unicist R&D-Groups” are groups to research complex environments in nature and their homologies in the field of complex adaptive artificial systems.
 This research provides the basics to develop applicative solutions in the field of social, institutional and individual evolution.

 Complexity Sciences have been defined as the scientific approach to complex adaptive systems.
 This research already provided a methodology to research complexity as a unified field, which erased the barriers between philosophy, science and action.

 The discovery of the Ontogenetic Intelligence of Nature gave birth to the unicist approach to complexity and was the beginning of the development of the Unicist Theory which included a theoretical framework to deal with complex adaptive systems.

 The unicist approach to complexity sciences integrates ontology, science and actions in a unified field.
 Therefore the research on human complex adaptive systems cannot be done through artificial experiments or simulations.
 It has to be done in an environment of real action.
 In the unicist approach doing and researching are integrated in a unified field.

 There is a general research methodology that has to be followed to define the validity of an ontological structure that is needed to deal with complex adaptive systems.
 The Unicist Standard for Complexity Research was developed based on the characteristics of adaptive systems considered in their complexity.